Knowledge Exchange

 Associate Professor David Moore, South Africa

-Facilitated by Teresa L. Schraeder, M.D.
+Facilitated by Teresa L. Schraeder

-Produced by Amador (Tino) Delamerced, B.A.
+Produced by Amador (Tino) Delamerced

 Abstract: This podcast covers important aspects of AMR surveillance including the prevalence of drug resistant infections, what constitutes an AMR surveillance team and the importance of surveillance for understanding the burden of AMR and informing its solutions.